mtimkovich/rip_quick_add/README.md

 ![preview.jpg](https://raw.githubusercontent.com/mtimkovich/rip_quick_add/main/preview.jpg)

 [Quick Add][article] was a Google Calendar feature that existed circa 2012 that enabled creating calendar events from natural language text input.
 I loved it and they deprecated it from me ☹️.
 This is my attempt to recreate Quick Add in Python.
+It uses the [parsedatetime][pdt] library to extract time data from text.

-## Implementation
+## How it works
-RIP Quick Add:

 1. Takes a text input,
 2. parses the input to find date info, and then